 Noni always utilized her vast knowledge of Latin, to assure Ricky understood the meaning of words when completing his school work.
 She was his biggest fan and through the years, even during her sickness, attended as many events and games possible.
 When Riley was born, Bernie was elated to have a beautiful, sweet granddaughter, who assumed her middle name.
 Noni always blessed her prized possessions with singing, 'I love you a bushel and a peck' while giving them, 'hugs around their necks'.

 Bernie's favorite past times, skiing in NH with the Scenic View crew and in Sun Valley Idaho; sailing aboard, The Sailsman; traveling to Ireland (making friends with the 'donkeys'); cruising to Hawaii; and retiring to the condo in Florida, always included family and dear friends.

 Being a devoted Catholic and communicant of St. Mary's Church in Bristol, the family always attended Sunday mass and endured Bernie singing all the hymns.

 Unfortunately, the celebration of Bernie's life is postponed until an admissible time.
 Burial will be private.

 Until then, continue to remember Bernie as the perfect woman she was and perform daily acts of kindness as she did.
 Requiescat in Pace (rest in peace) sweet angel.

 During this time, please omit flowers.
 In Bernie's memory, the family would appreciate donations be made to the Visiting Nurse Home and Hospice, 1184 East Main Road, Portsmouth, RI 02871.

-To plant a tree in memory of Bernice Elizabeth (Proto) Pezzullo, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Bernice Elizabeth (Proto) Pezzullo, please visit our floral store.